nicocube/knit/README.md

 * **string** : it can be a module name, a script name, a path to a script or a path to a folder to scan.
 * **function with a name** : the name will be used as reference name for future injection and the function will be knitted in require as is scope.
 * **object** : follows these rules :
-  1. if it is an Array, all his elements will be parsed as independent definition
+  1. if it is an Array (array is an object), all his elements will be parsed as independent definition
   2. otherwise it must have one and only one arbitrary key representing the wanted injection name
   3. the value associated with the key can be any type
-  3. the _ key can be used in place of an arbitrary key to define a name that is the same as its value
+  3. the `_` key can be used in place of an arbitrary key to define a name that is the same as its value
-  4. the $ or $scope key can be used to define the scope with the following values :
+  4. the `$` or `$scope` key can be used to define the scope with the following values :
     * '$prototype' or '@' for **prototype** scope
     * '$unique' or '!' for **unique** scope
     * '$asis' or '=' for **as is** scope
     * '$require' or '&' for **require as is** scope
+  5. the `$$` or `$dependendies` key with an array value containing a list of dependencies of the module.
+The dependencies defined in this array locally replace any global definition.

-Example :
+Examples :

 ```javascript
 knit(